rhases/morfeu-theme/readme.txt

 === Morfeu-Green ===
-Contributors: rodrigo73, gabrielsr
+Contributors: gabrielsr
 Requires at least: WordPress 4.5
 Tested up to: WordPress 4.6
-Version: 1.1.3-rhases
+Version: 1.0-rhases
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: blog, one-column, full-width-template, two-columns, right-sidebar, custom-header, custom-background, custom-menu, featured-images, full-width-template, translation-ready

 == Description ==

-Morfeu is a simple, clean and responsive theme for blogs, magazines and business websites.
+Based in Morfeu, it is a simple, clean and responsive theme for blogs, magazines and business websites.
 Features include a front page template with a full-width slider for featured posts, as well as a beautiful and fluid grid system.
 Made to be easy to use and fast.

 * Mobile-first, Responsive Layout (Bootstrap)
 * Featured posts on homepage (Slider)